Philip Hammond, the Chancellor, claimed on the Andrew Marr Show on 18 June 2017 that the cladding that was used on Grenfell tower is banned in the UK:

 Two alternative routes to compliance are outlined:

 In this post I examine the first of these, which is to satisfy the requirements of sections 12.6 to 12.9.
 In particular, I examine the requirements of sections 12.6 and 12.7 regarding the fire properties of the materials to be used.
-In my next post, I look at the alternative route employing full-scale testing to BS 8414.]
+In my next post, I look at the alternative route employing full-scale testing and classification to BS 8414/BR 135.

 The provisions of 12.6 and 12.7 specify measurable criteria which the external walls should meet.
-The fact that the fire resistance levels set in these two sub-sections are different has been a source of some confusion.
-I will take them one at a time and hope to provide at least a measure of clarification.
+The fact that the fire performance requirements set in these two sub-sections are different has been a source of some confusion.
+I will take them one at a time and attempt to provide a measure of clarification.

 12.6: External surfaces